kiharalab/DiffModeler/README.md

 For technical problems or questions, please reach to Xiao Wang (wang3702@purdue.edu).

+## Notice
+The newer version of Intel MKL will cause pyTorch to give the following error due to a symbol being removed: ImportError undefined symbol: `iJIT_NotifyEvent` is encountered.

+We have updated the environment.yml and requirements.txt to fix the version to an older version.
+Any previous installation should work just fine.

+If you have ever encountered this issue, please activate the conda env first and run `conda install mkl==2024.0`.

 ## Citation:

 Xiao Wang, Han Zhu, Genki Terashi & Daisuke Kihara.
 DiffModeler: Large Macromolecular Structure Modeling for Cryo-EM Maps Using Diffusion Model.
 Nature Methods, accepted 2024.<br>